uwu-octane/alg_lab/sheets/01_setup_and_first_look/README.md

 # First Sheet: Setup and a first look into examples

 This first sheet will only let you set up a working development environment and take a first look into some examples.
-You won't have to code anything on your own, yet, just getting ready.
+You won't have to code anything (serious) on your own, yet, just getting ready.

 ## Task 1: Set up your environment